ipab-rad/task_alloc/README.md

 * Section V-E, treating MiniZinc and local search as "anytime" solvers.
 * Other work running experiments on the case study robotics platform.

 The final set of experiments are too complex and involved to provide a simple method of reproducing our results.
-If you're interested in replicating this work, then please contact Jose Cano as described above.
+If you're interested in replicating this work, then please contact José Cano as described above.

 The other experiments are quite straightforward to rerun.
 However, keep in mind that your results will not perfectly reflect our work, even if running on the same hardware and using the seeds we provide where applicable.